pvpscript/mpv-video-splice/README.md

 so that the slices don't get lost.
 Keep this in mind if there's the option `keep-open=no` in the current config file.

+**Note:** This script will also silence the terminal, so the script messages can be seen more clearly.

 ## Usage
 This section correspond to the shortcut keys provided by this script.